 If you are wondering “Can I get injured doing yoga?” then read on!
 As with any physical exercise, there is always the risk of injury.
 Yoga is no different.
-A good rule to follow is that if it feels painful, stop doing it. in this article, we discuss some tips on how to avoid yoga injuries, and keep your practice as safe as possible.
+A good rule to follow is that if it feels painful, stop doing it.
+Having said that, even you experience chronic pain, movement can be an effective way to bring pain relief.
+In this article, we discuss some tips on how to avoid yoga injuries, and keep your practice as safe as possible.

 Downward Facing Dog